This article explores the risks and benefits of laser peripheral iridotomy (LPI), when it is used, and what to expect if you have this procedure.

 On the other hand, in angle-closure glaucoma or in patients at risk for this condition, another type of laser surgery (laser iridotomy) is the preferred method of treatment right from the beginning.

 Using a special mirrored lens in a procedure called gonioscopy, your ophthalmologist can check your eye’s drainage system.
-When the angle is open, your ophthalmologist can see most, if not all, of your drainage system when he or she uses a special mirrored lens to examine it; this procedure is called gonioscopy.
-When the angle is narrow, your ophthalmologist can only see portions of the drainage angle, and in acute angle-closure glaucoma, none of the drainage angle is visible.
-Using this mirrored lens, or gonioscopy, is the most common way your ophthalmologist will detect that you have narrow angles, and you may be diagnosed as a primary angle-closure “suspect.”
+When the angle is open, your ophthalmologist can see most, if not all, of your drainage system.
+On the other hand, when the angle is narrow, your ophthalmologist can only see portions of the drainage angle, and in acute angle-closure glaucoma, none of the drainage angle is visible.
+Gonioscopy is the most common way your ophthalmologist can diagnose narrow angles, and you may be diagnosed as a primary angle-closure “suspect.”

 What Causes Narrow Angles?